rosana-t/Generation-ETL-project/README.md

 from app import *
 ```

-# Command line for instalations
+# Command line for installations on Windows

+-If you are on Mac you will need to use (python3) instead of (py).

 ## How to set up a Python 3.10 environment for the Final Project (Windows, GitBash):

 1.)
 Download Python 3.10 latest version to your computer and install it.